AlexArcPy/registrant/readme.md

 Added in v0.6:

 * Reporting more information for GDAL users using geodatabase XML metadata

+Added in v0.7:

+* Redesigned architecture with the new public interface

 All fields in tables and feature classes have a property showing the order of the field (`UI order`) within the dataset as shown in the dataset properties window in ArcGIS Desktop or Pro that is the order in which the fields were added.
 This is the order in which fields appear when you open the Feature Class Properties or Table Properties window in ArcGIS Desktop or when you access the Fields window in ArcGIS Pro.